About

 London, England

-I'm a digital product designer with over 20 years of experience — working across the full spectrum, from 0-to-1 startups and founding designer roles through to scale-ups adding new product lines and large organisations navigating digital transformation.
+I'm a digital product designer with over 20 years of experience — spanning 0-to-1 startups, founding designer roles, scale-ups, and large organisations navigating complex digital transformation.

-A significant part of that complexity, increasingly, involves AI.
+A significant and growing part of that work involves AI products.
 Before any interface decisions, that means evaluating people, workflows, and data to understand where AI could genuinely add value — and whether it should.
-Where it makes sense, I design the software that puts AI-generated output to work: summarising complex research for clinicians, flagging anomalies in financial transactions, generating reports from live monitoring data, or surfacing recommendations from large operational datasets.
-The design challenge is making that output trustworthy, actionable, and appropriately human — knowing when to surface AI confidently, and when to keep a human firmly in the loop.
+Where it makes sense, I design the software that puts AI-generated output to work: summarising complex research for clinicians, flagging anomalies in financial transactions, generating reports from live monitoring data, surfacing recommendations from large operational datasets.
+The design challenge is making that output trustworthy and actionable — knowing when to surface AI confidently, and when to keep a human firmly in the loop.

 Recent projects include an AI-powered public safety SaaS platform, a web-based report generator for healthcare professionals, a blockchain analytics tool for financial compliance, and a connected health app for elderly users — each a different context, each requiring a different lens.